 The MCE requirements begin automatically when six hours over the required hours for licensing is submitted.

 When a course certification or transcript is tendered, all relevant courses are applied by the commission first to the licensing need, then to SAE requirements.
-The commission cannot be asked to apply to licensing a particular number of hours and set aside the remaining for renewals throughout the SAE.
+The commission cannot be asked to apply to license a particular number of hours and set aside the remaining for renewals throughout the SAE.

-Nonetheless all course certifications and transcripts need not be submitted at once for applicants who garner approved educational credits from various accredited schools or colleges.
+Nonetheless, all course certifications and transcripts need not be submitted at once for applicants who garner approved educational credits from various accredited schools or colleges.
 For instance, the licensing requirements can be satisfied if a transcript has six semester hours of core courses as well as six semester hours of acceptable core or related courses.
 To complete renewals during the SAE, certificates or transcript from accomplished core course at other schools can be set aside and submitted.
-Nonetheless the MCE requirements automatically start when 90 classroom hours or six semester hours are tendered above the first six semester hours for licensing.
-The postponement of MCE requirement completion is the sole reason for saving course work.
+Nonetheless, the MCE requirements automatically start when 90 classroom hours or six semester hours are tendered above the first six semester hours for licensing.
+The postponement of MCE requirement completion is the sole reason for saving coursework.

 The MCE requirements must be satisfied by the licensee once he or she tenders evidence of completion of 18 semester hours of post-secondary education.
 14 of the 18 semester hours should be core courses regardless if the completion was done before or after the receipt of the real estate license.
 For each license renewal, the licensee must complete 15 classroom hours (six should be on particular legal topics).
 After Sept.
 1, 2012, the first renewal required 18 semester hours of course work.

 A person is entitled to appraise real estate for a fee if he or she has a real estate broker license.
-Nonetheless a real estate license is not a license for an appraiser.
+Nonetheless, a real estate license is not a license for an appraiser.

 Some knowledge of the Chapter 1103 of the Texas Occupations Code or the Texas Appraiser Licensing and Certification act is needed to understand the relationship between a real estate license as well as an appraiser’s license.